 Here it is mounted to the wall.
 Next, we installed the frame.

 To install the wood frame, I applied the mirror adhesive in a wavy pattern along the entire back of the frame, leaving a little space from the edge.
 We positioned it onto the sheet mirror.
 Jason held it in place a few minutes while I went crazy taping it.
-I was afraid it would fall off the wall, can you tell?
+I was afraid it would fall off the wall before the glue dried, can you tell???
 In hindsight, I’m not really sure that painters tape would help much anyway!

 But, the adhesive did it’s job perfectly…I really was worried for nothing!